nautobot/nautobot-app-golden-config/docs/admin/install.md

 }
 ```

-Once the Nautobot configuration is updated, run the Post Upgrade command (`nautobot-server post_upgrade`) to run migrations and clear any cache.
+Once the Nautobot configuration is updated, run the Post Upgrade command (`nautobot-server post_upgrade`) to run migrations and clear any cache:

 ```shell
 nautobot-server post_upgrade
 ```

-Then restart the Nautobot services which may include:
+Then restart (if necessary) the Nautobot services which may include:

 - Nautobot
 - Nautobot Workers